pavunato/BadRabbit-Vaccine/README.md

 https://www.cybereason.com/blog/cybereason-researcher-discovers-vaccine-for-badrabbit-ransomware?hs_amp=true

 So i wrote this script to do it faster yay.

-Just download and run this script on you Command line [Run as Administrator]
+Just download and run this script on your Command line [Run as Administrator] by:

 powershell.exe -ExecutionPolicy Bypass -File "path-to-file"